zixlin7/aws-toolkit-visual-studio/designs/toolkit-architecture/README.md

     - Tests related to the AWSToolkit.Util project
   - AwsToolkit.Vs.v16.Tests, AwsToolkit.Vs.v17.Tests
     - Tests related to Tolkit code and projects that leverage the VS SDK
-  - AWSToolkitPackage.Tests
+  - AWSToolkitPackage.Tests, AWSToolkitPackage.v17.Tests
     - Tests related to the AWSToolkitPackage project
   - AwsToolkit.Tests.Integration
     - Home of Integration tests for any aspect of the Toolkit
   - PublishToAws.Tests, PublishToAws.v17.Tests
     - Tests related to the PublishToAws project

 [toolkitarchitecture]: architecture.svg